Puranasree/registrationform/README.md

 # Registrationform
-I have created simple registration form using HTML, CSS and JS.
+I have a created simple registration form using HTML, CSS and JS.
 Hosted link :